 On the other hand, type I censoring is widely applied in (but not limited to) clinical experiments where the study is ended after a fixed time, and the patients who did not experience the event of interest are considered as censored \citep{algarni2020bayesian}.
 Finally, the random censoring consists of studies where the subjects can be censored during any experiment period, with different times of censoring \citep{qin2001empirical, wang2001inference, wang2002empirical, li2003non, ghosh2019robust}.
 Random censoring is the most commonly used in scientific investigations since it is a generalization of types I and II censoring.

 This paper provides a review of the most common approaches to simulate pseudo-random samples with censored data.
 A comprehensive discussion about the inverse transformation method, procedures to simulate mixture models, and the Metropolis-Hastings (MH) algorithm is presented.
-Further, we provide the algorithms to introduce artificially censoring, including types I, II, and random censoring, in pseudo-random samples.
-The approach is illustrated in the Weibull distribution~\citep{weibull1939}, and the codes are present in language R, such that the interested readers can reproduce our analysis in other distributions.
-Additionally, we also present an algorithm that can be used to generate pseudo-random samples with random censoring and the presence of long-term survival (see \citep{rodrigues2009unification} and the references therein).
+Furthermore, we provide the algorithms to introduce artificial censoring, including types I, II, and random censoring, in pseudo-random samples.
+The approach is illustrated in the Weibull distribution~\citep{weibull1939}, and the codes are present in language R, such that interested readers can reproduce our analysis in other distributions.
+Additionally, we also present an algorithm that can be used to generate pseudo-random samples with random censoring and the presence of long-term survival \citep{rodrigues2009unification}.
 This algorithm will be useful to model medical studies where a part of the population is not susceptible to the event of interest \citep{chen1999new, peng2000nonparametric, chen2002bayesian, yin2005cure, kim2008cure}.

 To further enhance our contribution, we developed a new R package that specifically addresses the generation of pseudo-random samples with censored data.
 While several existing R packages provide similar functionalities for generating pseudo-random values for the Weibull and power-law distributions, such as the stats package (function rweibull; R Core Team, \citeyear{rcore2024}), the ExtDist package (function rWeibull; Wu et al., \citeyear{wu2023extdist}), the distributions3 package (function random.Weibull; Hayes et al., \citeyear{hayes2022distributions3}), the mixR package (function rmixweibull; Yu, \citeyear{yu2021finite}), and the poweRlaw package \citep{gillespie2015fitting}, our package offers additional functionalities specifically designed for handling censored data.
 It provides an integrated and user-friendly approach to analyzing censored data, making it a valuable addition to the existing suite of tools available to researchers.